NAMEER242/cli-kit/readme.md

+# Cli-Kit
+An implementation for application-manager-template that comes with a set of useful linux cli applications.

 # Application Manager

 Application Manager is a tool designed to create and manage CLI applications.
 It provides a structured way to register and manage applications,